mmiklovaitemm/art-gallery-website/README.md

 - **Leaflet.js**: A JavaScript library to create the interactive map.
 - **Google Fonts**: For custom fonts (`Big Shoulders Display` and `Outfit`).
 - **SVG Icons**: For the social media icons in the footer.

+## Acknowledgments 🙌
+- This project is part of the challenges provided by Frontend Mentor.

+## Feel free to share your feedback or improvements!